blentle/prairie/README.md

 # prairie
-a high performance rpc framework
+> a  rpc framework ,use eventbus based on jdk8+